pg45515/Thesis/README.md

 - 40 GB disk
 - 1 interface with internet access

-In my case, due to lack of CPUs and memory RAM, the minimum required will be set.
+In my case, due to hardware limitations of CPUs and memory RAM in my personal computer, the minimum required will be set.

+### VM Creation:
 The VM is created on **Oracle VirtualBox (version 7.0.2)** using the **Ubuntu 20.04.5 LTS server image**, available on: http://releases.ubuntu.com/20.04/